mjones-fs/ArmisUpload/README.md

 - Automatically creates or finds an "Armis" project
 - Creates a new version for each device using the DeviceID as the version name
-- Uploads firmware files to trigger SCA (Software Composition Analysis) scans
+- Uploads firmware files to trigger multiple security scans (SCA, SAST, Config, and Vulnerability Analysis)
 - Handles large file uploads (up to 50GB)

 ## Setup